ioBroker/ioBroker.matter/README.md

 ### 0.2.7 (2024-12-08)
 * (@Apollon77) Cleans up objects when a controller node is deleted
 * (@Apollon77) Prevents controller configuration changes to be executed in parallel
+* (@bluefox) Fixes progress dialog for DM - used when deleting a node
+* (@bluefox) Synchronizes the "do not ask again on delete" time with admin and set to 5 minutes
+* (@bluefox) Optimizes bridges display for different color schemes
+* (@bluefox) Allows to collapse the information blocks at the top of the pages
+* (@bluefox) Adds an ioBroker Logo when display commissioned controllers
+* (@bluefox/@apollon77) Adds additional details and error state also for devices and bridged devices
+* (@bluefox/@apollon77) Always display QR code to allow additional pairing for device and bridges from adapter UI
+* (@bluefox) Optimizes several messages nd approval dialogs
+* (@bluefox) Adds a welcome dialog for new users
+* (@bluefox) Adds user guidance for big unpaired bridges
+* (@Apollon77) Adds Illuminance device type
+* (@Apollon77) Changes/Optimizes naming structure for paired devices and sub-endpoints
+* (@Apollon77) Adds information when Matter device types are not yet supported to look into objects for details
+* (@Apollon77) Resets connection status when a controller node is disconnected, also on adapter stop
+* (@Apollon77) Cleans up internal data structures when a node gets deleted for controller
+* (@Apollon77) Uses the configured device type when finding multiple types in the backend
+* (@Apollon77) Adjusts UI device type detection to differentiate between supported and other types
+* (@Apollon77) Makes sure that controller configuration changes are executed sequentially

 ### 0.2.6 (2024-12-06)
 * (@Apollon77) Fixes ColorTemperature light initialization because of matter.js update